GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 To help you get started, we have provided a sample markdown template for a Coach's Guide in the [Coach's Guide Template](template-coach-guide.md).

-Please copy this template into your hack's top folder, rename it to `solutions.md`, and customize it for each challenge.
+Please copy this template into your hack's top folder, rename it to `solutions.md`, customize it and add in all of your challenges.

 ## Preparing Your Environment